 Socks & Stockings

-Colored or white, fold down, bobby socks were worn with casual shoes but otherwise, most skirts and dresses needed a nice pair of stockings.
-Stockings came to thigh high and were held up with garters.
-Stockings had seams, black seams.
-Nude would be fine too but ’50s women loved their stockings to stand out and attract attention.
+Colored or white fold down bobby socks were worn with casual shoes but otherwise, most skirts and dresses needed a nice pair of stockings.
+Stockings came to thigh height and were held up with garters.
+Stockings had seams, notably black seams.
+Nude would be fine too, but ’50s women loved their stockings to stand out and attract attention.
 Many stockings had heel designs such as Cuban heels, pointed heels, bows, arrows and other cute designs on the back leg or ankle.
 Learn more about 1950s stockings here and socks here.

 There were also falsies, bust pads, to give women what they naturally lacked.
-And if what they lacked was a flat tummy well then a boned corset or elasticize girdle could help with that.
+And if what they lacked was a flat tummy, well, then a boned corset or elasticized girdle would help with that.
 These body shapers flattened, smoothed, and held up stockings all in one.
-Some had built-in bras for the ultimate in one-piece foundation support.
+Some had built-in bras for the ultimate one-piece foundation support.
 Read about 1950s lingerie.

 1950s Fashion Accessories

 No 1950s woman could leave the house without the perfect combination of accessories.
-Matching accessories were a big deal although there were a few years where choosing a complementary color accessory was preferred over all matching.
-Black, brown or white accessories were the most versatile for any outfit.
+Matching accessories were a big deal, although there were a few years where choosing a complementary color accessory was preferred over matching.
+Black, brown, or white accessories were the most versatile for any outfit.

 Most mature women still wore hats in the 1950s.
 They were small flat straw or felt hats with adornments of flowers, feathers, or bows.
 Decorations were simple.
 Hats were designed with light materials so that they perched on top of the latest bouffant hairstyles.
 Some were crescent shapes that saddled the head.
 Others were plate-shaped or round bowl-shaped.
 Lace, velvet, felt, fine straw, brushed fur, and mesh provided the foundation for most small hats.